joshua-mcfield99/The_Breakfast_Club/README.md

 As someone who struggles to eat in the morning I often find myself looking for yummy breakfast recipes that don't take alot of time to make.

 So the point is to help people in the same situation as me.
-The website itself is currently just for looks and for a responsive design as part of my journey becoming a full-stack developer.
+The website itself is currently just for looks and for a responsive design project as part of my journey becoming a full-stack developer.

 Although this is a fake club it is possible that I make this a real thing, It's entirely up to the comments and feedback I get.

+### YOUR CODE IS TO CONDENSED...

+check the Beautified files for easy to read analasyis on my site

-### SO IF YOU'RE INTRESTED LET ME KNOW!
+## SO IF YOU'RE INTRESTED LET ME KNOW!

 You can contact me here:
 https://www.linkedin.com/in/josh-mcfield-366875222